We’re looking for the games industry’s next generation of leading character artists!

 - Industry Panel Interview

-Develop a game-ready character over 6 weeks!
-Starting from an industry-approved project brief that we’ll provide, you’ll be asked to create a character model that really shows your artistic knowledge, technical ability, and understanding of how to prepare your art for use in games.
+Develop a game-ready character!
+Starting from an industry-approved project brief that we’ll provide, you’ll be asked to create a game-ready character model from concept to completion that really shows your artistic knowledge, technical ability, and understanding of how to prepare your art for use in games.

 A team of artists from across the industry will review your projects, assessing them based on a mix of creative and technical criteria including research and concept development, documentation, your production process and all the way to the final in-engine render.